-- 1. Students are required to attend all didactic and clinical education courses. - 2.
-Prior to any absence, students are required to notify the program director and clinical coordinator by email 24 hours in advance.
-Students are also required to notify their clinical site. - 3.
-Emergency absences will be handled on an individual basis, but the clinical instructor and program director must be emailed (prior to the start of class if possible.)
+- 1. Students are required to attend all didactic and clinical education courses.
+All absences and tardies must be made up. - 2.
+Prior to any absence, students are required to notify the program director, clinical site, and instructor by 7:30am; email 24 hours in advance is preferred. - 3.
+Emergency absences will be handled on an individual basis, but the instructor, clinical site, and program director must be emailed (prior to the start of class if possible.)
 If this procedure is not followed, the absence will be considered unexcused.
 Two or more unexcused absences, from clinical or didactic class, may result in the student being dismissed from the program.
 Under no circumstances will one student be responsible for reporting the absence of any other student. - 4.
 Students are required to be punctual.
 If a student is to be late to clinical education, the program director and class instructor must be notified by email, and the clinical site must be called.
 Two or more tardies may result in the student being placed on program probation. - 5.
 Students will not be allowed to schedule an academic course during clinical hours unless program director has approved the course. - 6.
 Any missed clinical time must be made up during finals week.
 Any missed didactic or simulation time must be made-up within one week of the absence. - 7.
-Absences with doctor's excuse: The student can miss two days with an official doctor's excuse.
-Doctor's excuse must include the dates missed and must be turned into the clinical coordinator on the first day the student returns to clinical.
-These will be considered excused clinical absences.
-The two days must be made up during finals week of the semester the absences took place.
-They cannot be made up at any other time during the semester.
-Any additional absences will result in a clinical grade deduction, academic probation, or program termination. - 8.
-The student should be aware that anytime they are in the clinical setting, and not under the supervision of the clinical coordinator, then they are under the supervision of the clinical instructor or radiographer on duty. - 9.
+Absences with doctor's excuse: Doctor's excuse must include the dates missed and must be turned into the instructor and program director on the first day the student returns to clinical/class.
+These will be considered excused absences.
+Absences are made up during finals week of the semester the absences took place.
+See course instructor of there are more than two absences.
+Students may not attend clinical on holidays that are observed by Casper College.
+Any absences may result in a clinical grade deduction, academic probation, or program termination. - 8.
+The student should be aware that anytime they are in the clinical setting, and not under the supervision of a CC radiography faculty member, then they are under the supervision of the facility radiographer on duty. - 9.
 Any deviation from the normal clinical education schedule must be submitted to the program director, in writing, and approved by the clinical education coordinator. - 10.
 All appointments must be scheduled outside of clinical and didactic course times. - 11.
 Students are expected to meet the objectives of the clinical rotations.
-For this reason as well as safety issues, students on crutches will not be allowed in the clinical setting.
+Students must be physically capable of caring for another person.
+For this reason, as well as safety issues, students on crutches, etc., will not be allowed in the clinical setting.
 Other injuries, post-surgical devices, or restrictions will be looked at on an individual basis.
-Students may use their two allotted clinical absence days with a doctor's excuse.
-The student will make up this time on pre-arranged dates during finals week.
-Students may not attend clinical on holidays that are observed by Casper College.